 Display screen regulations apply to 'display screen users'.
 This means any employees that use DSE, including computer monitors, tablets, laptop computers, touch screen equipment or any other alphanumeric or graphic display screens for a significant part of the day.
 Users are covered regardless of where they work, including at home or mobile workers such as sales representatives.
 The rules apply whether you supply the whole workstation or not.

-In practice, this usually means employees who use DSE on a daily basis and continuously for more than an hour at a time.
+In practice, users are those who use DSE on a daily basis and continuously for more than an hour at a time.
 However, if you have employees who use DSE less frequently, it may still be worth considering the risks they might face and taking steps to minimise them.

 Limits on the use of display screen equipment

 There are no legal limits on how long DSE users can use the equipment each day or how long breaks should be, but you should take into account the nature of the work being carried out by DSE users and plan for regular breaks in the working day.

 The Health & Safety Executive suggest that frequent short breaks (5-10 minutes every hour) are preferable to longer, more infrequent breaks (20 minutes every two hours).
 Ideally your employees should have some choice over when to take these breaks as no two workers are the same.
 Most jobs will have some natural breaks where employees can get up, stretch and give their eyes a rest from the computer.
 Where employees do

 You should also bear in mind that although specific rest breaks are not specified under the Health and Safety (Display Screen Equipment) Regulations, workers are entitled to minimum rest breaks under the Working Time Regulations.